D-J-Harris/chef/README.md

 - [ ] Move from HashMap for identifiers (and parse rules) to a trie structure
 - [ ] Macros and better runtime and compile errors for `Vm`
 - [ ] Understand more about the performance and practical differences between String cloning (Rust) and the String heap allocation exercise from the "Strings" chapter (C).
 Does this implementation need a GC?
+- [ ] Clean up chunk debugging once `Operation` has been amending to carry no data

 ## Challenges